 No matter how broke you are, no matter how bad things may seem…you CAN and you WILL get through it.
 Please don’t ever think your situation is beyond hope.
 There is always a way out, and there is always someone who cares and who has advice.
 If you feel like you’ve lost all hope, PLEASE do not hesitate to contact a crisis helpline, or suicide prevention hotline.
 No amount of money is worth taking your own life.

-What other ways do you cope with financial stress?
+What other ways do you cope with money stress?

 DISCLOSURE: I may be an affiliate for some products that I recommend.
 For more information please check out my Disclosure Statement.